 Nonno is another Italo-Gentian family-run ice cream shop, famous for freshly made ice cream on location.
 Expect some innovative flavours, for example ginger, and solid, full flavour.

 Their fruit-based ice creams are actually sorbets, made with real fruit, beetroot sugar and water.
 This makes them suitable for vegans and people with lactose-intolerance.
-This summer, Nonno can be found at 2 locations in the city centre, so if you really liked the first one, there’s the next one just around the corner.
+Nonno can be found at 2 locations in the city centre, so if you really liked the first one, there’s the next one just around the corner.

 Location: Kortedagsteeg 22 and Jakobijnenstraat 5